Blog – Posted on Wednesday, Apr 03

 I would recommend this book to anyone who grew up in the 90’s and would like to reminisce about the time, someone who is interested to see what it was like to be a 90’s kid, or perhaps anyone who is looking for a unique, funny story about someone’s life.

-Unless you found the title absolutely abhorrent, balance out a less favorable review by mentioning what you did like about the book — before ultimately stating why you wouldn’t recommend the novel:
+Unless you found the title absolutely abhorrent, a good way to balance out a less favorable book review it to share what you did like about the book — before ultimately stating why you wouldn’t recommend the novel: